Brian Rieusset Family web site

-My father Benedict Daniel Francis Rieusset was born in 1908 in Subiaco, W.A.
-Although named after his father and Daniel Hehir, he was always known as Frank Rieusset to save confusion.
+My father Benedict Daniel Francis Rieusset, Ben & Elizabeth's first child, was born in 1908 in Subiaco, W.A.
+Although named after his father and great uncle Daniel Hehir, he was always known as Frank Rieusset to save confusion.
 In 1927 he moved to Melbourne to work in the newspaper industry with his father.
 Dad became the Melbourne representative for the Hobart Mercury and eventually in 1954 moved with us, his family, to Hobart to become the Advertising Manager with The Mercury newspaper.

 I continue to live in Hobart and have had a wide variety of employment and research interests.